Alianno-Tulloch/AI-Tic-Tac-Toe-Bot/README.md

 # Description:

 This is our group's AI Tic Tac Toe Bot.
+Note that creating a decision tree creates a png in the project folder named visualized_decision_tree.png

 # Dependencies: